ozfortress/ozfortress_docs/docs/rules/highlander.md

 # Highlander Ruleset

 ## Format Specificity
 Rules within this ruleset apply strictly to the Highlander (HL).
 While each ruleset may share rules, the specific contents are likely different when listed within a format-specific ruleset rather than the Global ruleset.
+Please note this ruleset is authored for our Highlander seasonal leagues, but in the event it is linked on an ozfortress-run Highlander tournament, rules mentioning seasonal specifics should be ignored.
+If you are not sure whether or not a rule applies to a Highlander tournament run by us, please reach out.

 ## 1. Highlander Format
 ### 1.1.
 Class Limits